What’s in this article

 How Companies Become Dormant

-In Hong Kong, a declaration of dormancy is not automatically made when a company is unable to make significant financial transactions over the course of one fiscal year.
+In Hong Kong, a declaration of dormancy is not automatically made when a company is unable to make significant financial transactions over one fiscal year.
 Companies in Hong Kong must explicitly declare dormancy before they may be catalogued as dormant.
-There is a process of declaring dormancy in Hong Kong; this process will be detailed in the following paragraphs.
+There is a process for declaring dormancy in Hong Kong; this process will be detailed in the following paragraphs.

 From the moment that the document is submitted to the Registrar, the company is immediately considered to be a dormant company unless the document specifies a later date from which it is to become dormant.